Posts

 The Need for Standardized Secret Scanning

 It’s no secret that leaving credentials in source code is risky, especially when tools like GitHub make it easy to share code publicly with a single command.
 The major players have long had tooling to help prevent this like GitHub Secret Scanning, and GitHub also makes it possible (at least in theory) for third-party providers to join the program.
+Unfortunately, out of the countless platforms that use secrets for authentication, only 100 or so have partnered with GitHub’s program.

 Leveraging Mispriced AWS Spot Instances for Fun and Savings